jbhamilton/YelpBot/README.md

 YelpBot
 =======

 Webscraper for Yelp nightlife feeds.
-Written in Java
+Written in Java.
+    - multi-threaded up to 8 threads.